What is Pine Bark Extract?

 Treats Menopause-Related Heart Risks

 A study conducted in 2017 looked at the effects of pine bark extract in treating heart disease risk factors related to menopause (x).
-Perimenopausal women took pine bark extract for eight weeks and noticed reduced triglyceride and cholesterol levels, lower blood glucose levels and normalized blood pressure.
-Additionally, another study revealed that pine bark extract alleviated symptoms associated with menopause including hot flashes, loss of libido, vaginal dryness and irregular periods (x).
+Perimenopausal women took the extract for eight weeks and noticed reduced triglyceride and cholesterol levels, lower blood glucose levels and normalized blood pressure.
+Additionally, another study revealed that the extract alleviated symptoms associated with menopause including hot flashes, loss of libido, vaginal dryness and irregular periods (x).